Azure/aca-dotnet-workshop/docs/aca/02-aca-comm/index.md

     Notice how we used the property `env-vars` to set the value of the environment variable named `BackendApiConfig_BaseUrlExternalHttp` which we added in the AppSettings.json file.
 You can set multiple environment variables at the same time by using a space between each variable.
     The `ingress` property is set to `external` as the Web frontend App will be exposed to the public internet for users.

-After your run the command, copy the FQDN (Application URL) of the Azure container app named `tasksmanager-frontend-webapp` and open it in your browser, and you should be able to browse the frontend web app and manage your tasks.
+After you run the command, copy the FQDN (Application URL) of the Azure container app named `tasksmanager-frontend-webapp` and open it in your browser, and you should be able to browse the frontend web app and manage your tasks.

 ### 3. Update Backend Web API Container App Ingress property